 Amplitude

-Server-side event tracking to Amplitude via the HTTP V2 API for product analytics, user behavior, and conversion analysis.
+Server-side event tracking to Amplitude via the HTTP V2 API for product analytics, user behaviour, and conversion analysis.

 Prerequisites